Applications Close 8 August 2019

 Awarded on behalf of the Acorn Foundation

-This scholarship has been set up to enable a young creative to undertake further study in the creative arts.
+This scholarship for $2000 has been set up to enable a young creative to undertake further study in the creative arts.

 Acorn Foundation is a charitable trust operating in Tauranga, New Zealand.
 It was established in 2003, to encourage people to consider leaving a gift in their will to benefit the western Bay of Plenty community forever.
 People can also make gifts during their lifetime to build up their fund and maximise the tax rebates now available.